isaacmeza/information_settlement/README.md

 2. Ensure you have the required software and dependencies installed to run the dofiles and process the datasets.

 3. Change the path in 'global_directory_paper.do' & in the Rscript 'difference_claims_compensation.R', indicating where the local repository is located.

+	3.1 Run the file 'setup.do' to install al dependencies.
+This should be run once.

 	3.1 Run the file 'global_directory_paper.do'